Sai-sakunthala/hybrid-quantum-classical-algorithm/README.md

 # hybrid-quantum-classical-algorithm-implementation-for-entropy-calculation

-This algorithm is inspired from the paper [1], a quantum classical hybrid algorithm for neural entropy estimation
+This is toy example of the algorithm proposed in the paper [1], a quantum classical hybrid algorithm for entropy estimation

 [1] Z. Goldfeld, D. Patel, S. Sreekumar, and M. M. Wilde, “Quantum neural estimation of entropies,” Phys.
 Rev. A, vol.